-Here you will find hundreds of the practical insights I have gleaned from my years of professional and private life.
+Here you will find hundreds of the practical insights I gleaned from my years of living and years as a licensed psychologist (1980-2013).
 As a columnist, I’ve written many articles about relationships, including codependency and addiction.
 But I’ve also shared insights into happiness, self-growth, mental health, trauma, grieving and other life issues.

-CONSULTATION: If you need to discuss an issue, I am available for consultation via Skype or telephone.
-For more information about process and costs, CLICK HERE
+CONSULTATION: I am available for consultation via Skype or telephone.
+For more information, click HERE.

 Several years ago when I had returned to Ontario for my oldest daughter’s Memorial service, I had an opportunity to visit my elderly aunt in her retirement home in the small town of Elmira.
 Great visit!
 Of my late father’s nine siblings, she is the only one still alive.
 Continue reading Personal Legacy: Remembering and Being Remembered

 My work as the consulting psychologist for a drug and alcohol addiction treatment center for men taught me a few things.

 Most of the men were clear that they wanted to overcome their primary addiction.
 Additionally, many of them were clear that they didn’t want anything else to change.
 They didn’t want to lose their friends, their jobs, their marriages or their homes… Continue reading Addiction, Healing, and Transformation